T20 World Cup Famous Referees:

 David Boon is an Australian retired cricket commentator and match referee.
 He is also a former Australian cricketer who played from 1984-1996.
 He plays as a batsman in the game.
 David holds many career-best records.

-Jeffrey is a professional former cricketer who was active in the game from 1983 to 1990.
-He is currently part of the ICC World Cup T20 2021 as a game referee.
+Jeffrey is a former professional cricketer active in the game from 1983 to 1990.
+As a game referee, he is currently part of the ICC World Cup T20 2021.
 He has been in the position of referee since 2004.
-Jeff played 39 Test matches where he scored 1,601 runs and 1,518 runs from 75 ODI matches.
+Jeff played 39 Test matches, scoring 1,601 and 1,518 runs from 75 ODI matches.
 Scored 10,233 runs from 180 FC matches.

-Ranjan Senerath Madugalle is a former Sri Lankan cricketer who played as a right-arm bowler.
+Ranjan Senerath Madugalle is a former Sri Lankan cricketer who was a right-arm bowler.
 He is currently the head of the ICC Match Referee Panel.
-The Sri Lankan cricketer played 21 Test matches in which he scored 1,029 runs, and 950 runs from 63 ODI matches.
+The Sri Lankan cricketer played 21 Test matches, scoring 1,029 runs and 950 runs from 63 ODI matches.
 3,301 runs.

 Javagal hails from Karnataka, India, where he started his cricket career in 1991 and was in the game till 2003.
 In 1999, he was awarded the Arjuna Award by the Government of India.

 The ICC World T20 will be held in Australia from October 16.
 This season, 45 teams will compete in the World T20.
-The list of referees was published by the ICC.
+The ICC published the list of referees.